Part 11: Preparation and Submission of Papers for the IEEE Open Access Journal of Power and Energy

 The IEEE Open Access Journal of Power and Energy is intended to be a technical journal focusing on the development, planning, design, construction, maintenance, installation and operation of equipment, structures, materials and power systems for the safe, sustainable, economic, and reliable conversion, generation, transmission, distribution, storage, and usage of electric energy, including its measurement and control.
 It is a fully electronic, open access publication.
 Publication is by volume only (one volume and single issue a year).

 Open access provides unrestricted access to peer-reviewed journal articles via the Internet.
 Hence, members and non-members can access content without restriction.
-In lieu of paid subscriptions, authors are required to pay a publication fee after their paper has been accepted ($1,350 per manuscript up to a maximum of 8 published pages; $150 per published page in excess of 8 pages).
+In lieu of paid subscriptions, authors are required to pay a publication fee after their paper has been accepted ($1,350 per manuscript up to a maximum of 11.5 pages in the final accepted version).

 To be accepted and published in the IEEE Open Access Journal of Power and Energy, a paper must be of unquestionably high quality.
 The Editorial Board has the sole responsibility and authority for judging all submissions for acceptance, revision and resubmission, or rejection.
 The required abstract (150–200 words) and up to 10 keywords will be reviewed in conjunction with the paper.